-Hydroxyzine is a sedating (first generation) antihistamine that can relieve itchiness associated with allergies such as hay fever, hives, food allergy, drug reactions.
-It can also be used to manage anxiety in the short-term and as a sedative before or after surgery.
+Hydroxyzine is a sedating (first generation) antihistamine that can relieve itchiness associated with allergies such as hay fever, hives, food allergy, and drug reactions.
+It can also be used to manage anxiety in the short term and as a sedative before or after surgery.

 Hydroxyzine can be taken by mouth as tablets or capsules and the dosages for different age groups and uses are listed below.